 Adri Why did he go?
 Had he stayed, perhaps everything would have been different.

 Shampa When a man truly loves, he doesnt beg for alms.
-Neither does he seize with brute force.
+Neither does he seize with brawn.

 Adri He stayed away for a very long time.